joannaWebDev/joannaWebDev/README.md

 ---
 # You've got 99 problems.
 Does one of my apps solve it?

 * *PB NO 1:* Your company asked you to build a **REACT app** where, after **fetching from an API that has multiple page queries**, you will **get** all the new colors that the company will use from now on in all their websites & platforms.
 Your app will have **pagination** implemented and the users will be able to **click a color & copy it to the clipboard**.
-As a front-end developer, the visual side of the app is really important also, so you will style it with **Tailwind CSS**
+As a front-end developer, the visual aspect of the app is really important also, so you will style it with **Tailwind CSS**.
 **REPO** - upon request
 **DEMO** <a href="https://colors-fetch-api-react-query-copy-to-clipboard.netlify.app/" title="colors-fetch-api-react-query-copy-to-clipboard" target="_blank">https://colors-fetch-api-react-query-copy-to-clipboard.netlify.app/</a>